ricmmartins/rmmartinsblog/_posts/2025-01-23-prereqs-aro.md

 ---

 <div class="notice--info">
-This article was originally published on November 30, 2023, at [https://cloud.redhat.com/experts/aro/prereq-list](https://cloud.redhat.com/experts/aro/prereq-list)
+This article was originally published on November 30, 2023, at <a href="https://cloud.redhat.com/experts/aro/prereq-list" target="_blank">https://cloud.redhat.com/experts/aro/prereq-list</a>
 </div>

 Before deploying an ARO cluster, ensure you meet the following prerequisites: